 This section focuses on composing slides visually i.e. communicating your message in a clear and impactful way through the use of layouts, graphs, illustrations, etc.

 The Rule of Thirds is a simple yet highly effective way to organize information on a slide.
 You see it all the time in startup pitch decks.

 To learn more about visual composition, check out this page.
 That's where I got the illustration above, by the way.

 Sometimes, the Rule of Thirds is not enough and you get stuck.
 You want to express an idea, you could write a paragraph about it, but you don't know how to communicate it visually.

-I have put together a public Airtable with 1,000+ slides from famous decks - including Coinbase, Buffer, Airbnb.
+I have put together a free directory of 1,000+ slides from famous decks - including Coinbase, Buffer, Airbnb.
 More importantly, I've categorized them by slide type: Market, Competition, Team, etc. This allows you to build great slides super fast.

 Let's say you can't come up with a great layout for your Market slide.
 Check out the Market slides of other decks, find your favorite, then mercilessly steal it for your own use.

 Chances are, your deck includes bar charts, mekkos, and the obligatory pie chart.
 Here are a few tricks to make your graphs stand out: